Rau99999/rd-vangelico-/README.md

 plan on chsning it crom Pushkart's memory game to ps-ui in the future but im just kinda lazy To install just fhange all your files inside qb-jewelery easy as, make sure to enjoy it

+IMPORTANT.
+Code still works on newer versions of QB-core all you need to do is change functions etc. Read below.
+This file will not be updated or maintained unless I feel like coming back to it and re-doing it over time, pull requests are still active etc. If you want to make changes feel open to and just make a pull request.